Top Rated Tour to Culebra

 The Landscape of Playa Flamenco

 Perhaps it’s the perfectly landscaped shoreline… framed by green rolling hills as a picturesque backdrop and adorned with lush tropical palm trees, and native plants offering shade to visitors serving as a romantic hideout for honeymooners seeking a quiet moment for a kiss.
 Unlike most Caribbean beaches, Flamenco remains free from concrete buildings and large resorts, providing visitors with a sense of being in a pristine, faraway paradise.

 Snorkeling at Flamenco Beach

-At Flamenco, not only can you go for a wonderful refreshing swim, bring your snorkel gear and explore the coral reefs below the surface.
-Swim with turtles, manta rays and a variety of colorful tropical fish.
+At Flamenco, you can do more than just take a refreshing swim; bring your snorkel gear and dive into the world beneath the surface.
+Swim alongside turtles, rays, and a vibrant array of tropical fish.

 The Navy Tanks at Flamenco Beach